Whitesaddle Mountain

 Whitesaddle Mountain is a summit located in British Columbia, Canada.

 Description

-Whitesaddle Mountain, elevation 2,990-meters (9,810-feet), is situated 300 km north-northwest of Vancouver in the Niut Range of the Coast Mountains.
+Whitesaddle Mountain, elevation 2,990 m, is situated 300 km north-northwest of Vancouver in the Niut Range of the Coast Mountains.
 Whitesaddle ranks as the ninth-highest peak in the Niut Range.
 Precipitation runoff and glacier meltwater from the mountain drains into tributaries of Mosley Creek, thence Homathko River and ultimately Bute Inlet.
-Topographic relief is significant as the summit rises nearly 2,200 meters (7,218 feet) above Middle Lake in six kilometers (3.7 miles).
+Topographic relief is significant as the summit rises nearly 2200 m above Middle Lake in six kilometres (3.7 miles).

 History

 The Whitesaddle name was submitted for consideration in April 1933 by Henry Snow Hall (1895–1987), Harvard Mountaineering Club, following his first ascent of nearby Blackhorn Mountain in 1932.
 Hall wrote: "I have suggested the names Whitesaddle and Blackhorn for the two peaks which are prominently visible down the Homathko valley from the automobile road passing Tatla Lake.
 The names seem appropriate for this cattle ranching country because of the appearance of the peaks themselves.
 The right hand peak of the two, a dark rock dome, has a white glacier flowing from the summit down the face of the peak toward the observer which reminded me at once of a white saddle."
 The landform's toponym was officially adopted January 9, 1934, by the Geographical Names Board of Canada.

 The first ascent of Whitesaddle's summit was made in 1939 by Henry Snow Hall and Hans Fuhrer.
 In July 1985, Fred Beckey and Reed Tindall were the first to climb the north face.